ParidhiSinghPS/LINUX_DOCS/Readme.md

 - Find a file in the database.
 11. touch command in Linux
 - Create empty files
-12. in command in Linux
+12. vi command in Linux
-- Create shortcuts to other files
+- Edits the file.
 13. cat command in Linux
 - Display file contents on terminal
 14. clear command in Linux